leskhq/Laravel-Enterprise-Starter-Kit/README.md

 It goes without saying that none of this could have been done without the great [Laravel](http://laravel.com/) framework, a big thank you goes out to [Taylor Otwell](http://taylorotwell.com/) and the hundreds of volunteers of the Laravel & Open Source community.

+I would like to thank [Jeffrey Way](https://twitter.com/jeffrey_way) for the excellent [Laracast](https://laracasts.com/) a never ending source of knowledge.

 Additionally credit goes out to the authors of the various components and modules, noted in the sections above, used as part of this project.